beaufour/flickr-download/README.md

 will fetch all your sets including private restricted sets.

+## Downloading a lot of photos

+If you are downloading a lot of photos, two parameters will speed things up.
+Especially on errors (which the Flickr API seems to like to throw regularly).
+Those parameters are:

+* `--cache <cache_file>` – this will cache API responses in the given file, and will thus speed up repeated calls to the same API
+* `--metadata_store` - this will store metadata information for the set downloads in `.metadata.db`, which makes it faster to skip already downloaded files.

+So to download all the sets for a given user `XXX`, including private photos and sets, do:

+    > flickr_download.py -api_key KEY -api_secret SECRET --user_auth --cache api_cache --metadata_store --download_user XXX

 ## Optional arguments

     -h, --help            show this help message and exit